pbek/QOwnNotes/webpage/src/fr/faq/metrics.md

 QOwnNotes (l'application elle-même) est **développée par une ou parfois deux personnes sur leur temps libre**.

-Les versions sont compilées pour un grand nombre de plate-formes (souvent de très vielles versions de ces dernières).
+Les versions sont compilées pour un grand nombre de plate-formes (souvent de très vieilles versions de ces dernières).
 Les garder à jour représente beaucoup de travail.

-Les statistiques d'utilisation sont la seule véritable source d'information permettant de savoir quelles versions des plate-formes et des distributions et quelles fonctionnalités sont utilisées par les utilisateurs.
-Elles permettent de prendre des décisions concernant les versions à mettre à la retraite, quelles fonctionnalités nécessitent plus de travail et lesquelles sont rarement utilisées.
+The metrics are the only dependable source of information about which versions of platforms and distributions QOwnNotes runs on.
+They also show which features are the most popular, so that decisions can be made concerning which versions to retire, which features need more work, and which are hardly used.

-Les mêmes principes s'appliquent pour les langues utilisées, ce qui guide les traductions de l'application et de sa documentation.
+The same applies to the user's selection of preferred languages, which promotes the improvement of the corresponding translations.

 ## Où les statistiques d'utilisation sont-elles stockées ?